MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_device_funcs_core_0088.md

 ### -field pfnCreateUnorderedAccessView

-Pointer to the function to create a unordered access view.
+Pointer to the function to create an unordered access view.

 ### -field pfnCreateRenderTargetView